ebassi/graphene/README.md

  * `-Darm_neon=false` - will disable the ARM NEON fast paths
  * `-Dgcc_vector=false` - will disable the GCC vector intrinsics

-If you don't plan on generating introspection data, use `-Dintrospection=false` when configuring Graphene; similarly, if you don't plan on using GObject with Graphene, use `-Dgobject_types=false`.
+If you don't plan on generating introspection data, use `-Dintrospection=disabled` when configuring Graphene; similarly, if you don't plan on using GObject with Graphene, use `-Dgobject_types=false`.
 Disabling GObject types will also automatically disable generating introspection data.